Tearsheet

 Deborah Birx, M.D.
 Chief Executive Officer

-Deborah L. Birx, M.D., was appointed Chief Executive Officer of Armata in July 2023.
-She is a world-renowned medical expert who most recently served as the response coordinator of the White House Coronavirus Task Force.
-Previously, she held the position of Ambassador-at-Large, coordinating United States Government Activities to Combat HIV/AIDS and acting as the U.S. Special Representative for Global Health Diplomacy.
-Dr. Birx also oversaw the President's Emergency Plan for AIDS Relief (PEPFAR) at the CDC as the U.S. Global AIDS Coordinator and was the Director of the U.S. Military HIV Research Program (USMHRP) at the Walter Reed Army Institute of Research.
-She served in the United States Army from 1980 until 2008, retiring as a colonel.
-Dr. Birx has published over 230 manuscripts, authored nearly a dozen scientific chapters, and developed and patented vaccines.
-She previously served on Innoviva's Board of Directors from March 2021 until July 2023.
+Dr. Deborah Birx was appointed Chief Executive Officer of Armata on July 10, 2023.
+She is a renowned medical expert and leader, having most recently served as the response coordinator of the White House Coronavirus Task Force.
+Her extensive career includes roles as Ambassador-at-Large, Coordinator of United States Government Activities to Combat HIV/AIDS, and U.S. Special Representative for Global Health Diplomacy.
+Dr. Birx also directed the U.S. Global AIDS Coordinator, overseeing the President's Emergency Plan for AIDS Relief (PEPFAR) at the CDC, and was the Director of the U.S. Military HIV Research Program (USMHRP) at the Walter Reed Army Institute of Research.
+She served in the United States Army from 1980 until 2008, retiring with the rank of colonel.
+Prior to joining Armata, she was a member of Innoviva's Board of Directors from March 2021 until July 2023.

-David House Senior Vice President of Finance and Principal Financial Officer
+David House Senior Vice President, Finance and Principal Financial Officer

 Pierre Kyme, Ph.D.
 Chief Business Officer